-Cervical Osteophytes and Osteoarthritis
+Cervical osteophytes and osteoarthritis

-Neural compression due to cervical osteophytes can cause the following symptoms:
+Nerve compression due to cervical osteophytes can cause the following symptoms:

 - Pain that stays localized in the neck

-- Pain that begins in the neck and travels through the shoulders, arms, and hands
+- Pain that begins in the neck and travels through the shoulders, arms and hands

 - Tingling in the neck and arms